Selecting the right light level or lumen output can make all the difference in creating a beautiful and functional landscape lighting design.

-When choosing the right lumen output for your LED lighting project (as opposed to watts, which are used for antiquated halogen lights), you should consider factors like the desired effect and mood, your lighting objectives, and the size of the subject being lit.
+When choosing the right lumen output for your LED lighting project (as opposed to watts, which are used for antiquated halogen bulbs), there are some key factors to consider.
+These include the desired effect and mood, your lighting objectives, and the size of the subject being lit.

 Light Level 1

 Light Level 1 is our lowest lumen output range at 80 to 120 lumens.
 We recommend Light Level 1 for lighting subjects at ground level to about 6 to 10 feet in height.
 Generally, this includes back porches, decks, sidewalks, bushes, shrubs, hedgerows, and other plant materials.

 We also recommend using wide beam angles to wash light evenly across these subjects.